Bank holidays are always a highlight for employees; and if you get your planning right, they could entitle you to a few extra days off.

 Outlining plans to stage a series of events across the UK, Oliver Dowden said in 2020 that the country will hold a “celebration to remember” over a special bank holiday weekend from 2-5 June.

 To create the four-day weekend, the government said the late May bank holiday in 2022 will be moved to Thursday 2 June and an additional bank holiday on Friday 3 June will be created.

-Because of the way that the bank holidays next year are arranged, there is a way of “hacking” your annual leave which would mean you turn 18 days into 45 days off.
+Because of the way that the bank holidays fall this year, there is a way of “hacking” your annual leave which would mean you turn 18 days into 45 days off.

-For example, because of the bank holidays surrounding Easter next year, if you book off 19-22 April, this means you’d be able to go on holiday from 15 April until 24 April.
+For example, because of the bank holidays surrounding Easter this year, if you book off 19-22 April, this means you’d be able to go on holiday from 15 April until 24 April.

 As for bank holidays, here are the dates for 2022:

 New Year’s Day (substitute day)

 Early May bank holiday